Alayne Ronnenberg, ScD

 Repeated lower respiratory infections,

-pneumonia, and bronchitis
+pneumonia, and acute bronchitis

 can produce scarring.
 This is particularly true in young children.
 Scarring contributes to the development of COPD.
 Whenever possible, try to avoid close contact with people who have contagious respiratory infections.
 Get a